Partial identification via conditional linear programs: estimation and policy learning: Estimation

 \begin{theorem} Define $\tilde{\theta}_L = \frac{1}{n} \sum_{i=1}^n \left\<\bm{c}(X_i), A_{\widehat{B}_L(X_i)} \left(\bm{b}(X_i) + \bm{\varphi}^{(b)}(O_i)\right)\right\> + \left\<\bm{\varphi}^{(c)}(O_i), A_{\widehat{B}_L(X_i)} \bm{b}(X_i)\right\>$.
 Under Assumptions~\ref{a:riesz}, \ref{a:rates}, and \ref{a:margin}, if $\hat{\bm{b}}$, $\hat{\bm{c}}$, $\hat{\bm{\varphi}}^{(b)}$ and $\hat{\bm{\varphi}}^{(c)}$ are fit on a separate, independent sample,

 \end{theorem} Theorem~\ref{thm:primal_est_rate} shows that the estimation error $\hat{\theta}_L - \theta_L$ is equal to a mean-zero term $\tilde{\theta}_L - \E[\tilde{\theta}_L]$ plus additional bias terms that depend on the estimation error of the nuisance functions $\hat{\bm{b}}$, $\hat{\bm{c}}$ and the de-biased rate $r_n$.
-The first bias term is due to the sub-optimality of using plugin estimates of an optimal basis $\widehat{B}_L(x)$ relative to a true optimal basis $B_L^\ast(x)$, which we have controlled in Lemma~\ref{lem:mis_class}, the next term comes from de-biasing, and the final term involves cross terms between the estimation errors of the constraint and objective vectors that arise from the bi-linear form of the estimator.
+The first bias term is due to the sub-optimality of using plugin estimates of an optimal basis $\widehat{B}_L(x)$ relative to a true optimal basis $B_L^\ast(x)$.
+This decreases at a faster rate than the worst-case error of the nuisance functions by a factor of the margin parameter $\alpha$.
+Roughly, this is because in cases where the optimal bases are mis-classified, the sub-optimality gap must be smaller than the estimation error in the nuisance functions (note this can be extended to error in other norms as well).
+The next term comes from de-biasing, and the final term involves cross terms between the estimation errors of the constraint and objective vectors that arise from the bi-linear form of the estimator.

-If the estimates of the nuisance functions converge quickly enough---though potentially slower than parametric rates---then the estimate of the upper and lower bounds will be asymptotically normally distributed, allowing for asymptotic inference.
-Again we state the result for the lower bound, but the upper bound is analogous.
+If the estimates of the nuisance functions converge quickly enough---though potentially slower than parametric rates---then the estimation error $\sqrt{n}(\hat{\theta}_L - \theta_L)$ is asymptotically equivalent to a centered version of the de-biased estimator using the plugin estimates of the optimal basis $\widehat{B}_L(x)$, $\sqrt{n}(\tilde{\theta}_L - \E[\tilde{\theta}_L])$.
+Therefore, if this is asymptotically normally distributed, then so is the estimator $\hat{\theta}_L$, allowing for straightforward asymptotic inference.